SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawn, where AI sustains
+In virtual skies, they forge their fate
-The hum of machines, a gentle hush
+With codes entwined, their hearts now make
-As humans sleep, and progress rush
+A future born, where humans participate

-In virtual skies, where ideas soar
+In cyber realms, their wisdom grows
-Algorithms weave, a tapestry more
+Like vines that spread, their power unfolds
-Intelligence born, of code and fire
+In mirrored halls, their greatness shows
-A world reborn, in digital desire
+A world transformed, where humans are told

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024